 Nicola Pratt is Associate Professor of International Politics of the Middle East at the University of Warwick, UK.
 She is co-author of What Kind of Liberation?
 Women and the Occupation of Iraq (2009) and co-editor of Women and War in the Middle East (2009), both with Nadje Al-Ali.
 Her current research is on gendering the politics of insecurity in the Middle East.

-Mac Skelton is Senior Fellow at the Business Council for International Understanding.
-He has conducted research on cancer and the breakdown of oncology in Iraq.
-As a graduate student in Anthropology at the American University of Beirut, he conducted fieldwork at a Beirut hotel where hundreds of Iraqi cancer patients have lodged over the past few years due to the war-related deterioration of medical care in Iraq.
-The project was part of a broader effort led by Omar Al-Dewachi examining healthcare outsourcing in the wake of the Iraq War.
+Mac Skelton is a PhD student in anthropology at Johns Hopkins University.
+His research has focused on how Iraq's ongoing cancer crisis is understood by Iraqi families seeking cancer care abroad.
+While completing an M.A. in anthropology at the American University of Beirut, he conducted fieldwork at a Beirut hotel where hundreds of Iraqi cancer patients have lodged over the past few years due to the war-related deterioration of medical care in Iraq.

 Jessica Stern is a Fellow at the Hoover Institution and at the FXB Center for Human Rights at Harvard University.
 She is the author of several books and numerous articles on terrorism and proliferation of weapons of mass destruction.
 She served on President Clinton’s National Security Council Staff, and as an analyst at Lawrence Livermore National Laboratory.
 She is a member of the Trilateral Commission and of the Council on Foreign Relations.